aurelia/site-generator/lib/app/docs/api/templating/index.md

-* `subscribe(eventName: string, handler: Function, bubbles?: boolean): EventHandler` - Adds and Event Listener on the context element.
+* `subscribe(eventName: string, handler: Function, captureOrOptions?: boolean): EventHandler` - Adds and Event Listener on the context element.
   * `eventName: string` - No description available
   * `handler: Function` - No description available
-  * `bubbles?: boolean` - No description available
+  * `captureOrOptions?: boolean` - No description available

-* `subscribeOnce(eventName: String, handler: Function, bubbles?: Boolean): EventHandler` - Adds an Event Listener on the context element, that will be disposed on the first trigger.
+* `subscribeOnce(eventName: string, handler: Function, captureOrOptions?: boolean): EventHandler` - Adds an Event Listener on the context element, that will be disposed on the first trigger.
-  * `eventName: String` - No description available
+  * `eventName: string` - No description available
   * `handler: Function` - No description available
-  * `bubbles?: Boolean` - No description available
+  * `captureOrOptions?: boolean` - No description available